timjdavey/galactus/README.md

-# Potential-Modification Of Gravity
+# Galactus

-Welcome to the open-source code supporting the initial work around P-MOG.
-An adjustment to special relativity which corrects for
+Welcome to the open-source code supporting the initial work around the paper `Demonstrating inertial relativistic effects on galactic rotation curves`.
+Which corrects for effects in special and general relativity which are commonly thought to be neglible.

+A whole new framework needed to be created in order to support these trials, as others relied on Poisson solvers.
+The code is pretty well structured, but the documentation and testing is not at the level you'd typically expect from a fully fledged framework.
+If you'd like to contribute or use this framework, that's amazing!
+Please get in touch and I'll give you hand and I'd love your contributions.

 ## Installation